gtangg12/ClearCam/README.md

 ## Project Outline

 ### main.cpp
 Computes the disparity from stereo images.
+Cuda version will be uploaded when I figure out how to get Nvidia GPU to work with MacOS Mojave.

 ### stereo_data
 Contains the Middlebury 2006 Dataset that we used to syntheize hazy data, which are stored in hazy_images/.
 The respective computed disparity maps you see in project.pdf can be found in disparity_maps/.